Database Persistence with Redis Enterprise Software

 |Snapshot every 12 hours||A snapshot of the database is created every 12 hours.|

 The first thing you need to do is determine if you even need persistence.
 Persistence is used to recover from a catastrophic failure, so make sure that you need to incur the overhead of persistence before you select it.
 If the database is being used as a cache, then you may not need persistence.
 If you do need persistence, then you need to identify which is the best type for your use case.

 Now that you know the available options, to assist in making a decision on which option is right for your use case, here is a table about the two:

 |Provides better durability (recover the latest point in time)||Less durable|

 |Slower time to recover (Larger files)||Faster recovery time|

 |More disk space required (files tend to grow large and require compaction)||Requires less resource (I/O once every several hours and no compaction required)|

 Data Persistence and Redis Enterprise Flash

 If you are enabling data persistence for databases running on Redis Enterprise Flash, by default both master and slave shard will be configured to write to disk.
-This is unlike a standard Redis Enterprise Pack database where only the slave shards persist to disk.
+This is unlike a standard Redis Enterprise Software database where only the slave shards persist to disk.
 This master and slave dual data persistence with replication is done to better protect the database against node failures.
 Flash-based databases are expected to holder larger datasets and repair times for shards can be longer under node failures.
 Having dual-persistence provides better protection against failures under these longer repair times.

 However, the dual data persistence with replication adds some processor and network overhead, especially in the case of cloud configurations with persistent storage that is network attached (e.g. EBS-backed volumes in AWS).